-William Carey International University was founded in 1977 and is a private not for profit institution, approved to operate by the California State Bureau for Private Postsecondary Education to offer an MA degree in International Development and a PhD degree in International Development.
+William Carey International University was founded in 1977 and is a private not for profit institution, approved to operate by the California State Bureau for Private Postsecondary Education (BPPE) to offer an MA degree in International Development and a PhD degree in International Development.
 The PhD program is being taught-out.
+On May 6th, 2020, WCIU received from BPPE the Approval to Operate an Accredited Institution.
+On December 3rd, 2020, WCIU received from approval from BPPE to add the Master of Arts in Transformational Urban Leadership.
 WCIU operates in compliance with state standards as set forth in the California Private Postsecondary Education Act of 2009.
 Approved to operate means that an institution has received authorization to offer to the public and to provide postsecondary educational programs and that the institution meets the minimum operating standards; this approval does not imply an endorsement or recommendation by the Bureau.
-The Bureau's most recent inspection was performed October 18, 2018.
+The Bureau's most recent inspection was performed on October 18, 2018.